Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * Insert a space before and after a phrase from another language.
 * Insert a blank line between two paragraphs.

-Pay close attention to spacing between words when they are connected by punctuation marks.
+Pay close attention to the spacing between words when they are connected by punctuation marks.
 Generally, insert one space after a punctuation mark, except for the following cases where you should put:

 * No space adjacent to the slash or hyphen.
 * One space before the opening bracket, and none between the closing bracket, if the sentence ends with parenthesis.
-* One space before and after ampersand.
+* One space before and after the ampersand.
 * One space before and after the multiplication sign.

 Should you need to use Chinese Pinyin, don't put spacing within the pinyin.